 If you or someone you love were involved in a wreck with a semi-truck in Arizona, first seek the medical help you need.
 Once you are receiving treatment, don’t battle it alone – it is important that you seek professional legal advice.
 These trucking cases can be incredibly complicated from a legal perspective.
 The Phoenix truck accident attorneys at Hastings & Hastings are here to help.
 While you’re focusing on your recovery, an experienced semi-truck accident lawyer can help you get the compensation you deserve.

 Here at Hastings and Hastings, we are proud to offer the people of Arizona a free initial consultation with a licensed Phoenix personal injury attorney.
 Simply give our law firm a call at (480) 706-1100 or fill out our online form and we will get back to you.
 You will never meet with a paralegal or salesperson at your free initial consultation – instead, you will speak directly with a licensed attorney, because only they can give you legal advice.
 Do not settle for anything less.

 Being involved in a commercial truck accident is an incredibly serious matter.
 In addition to dealing with your injuries, you may now have legal rights that should be protected in what amounts to a very complex legal situation.
 Truck accident claims aren’t as simple to navigate as other types of vehicle accidents.

 Trucking companies are just that: companies.
 You are an individual.
-The trucking company involved has an entire legal team at their disposal.
+The trucking company involved has an entire legal team at its disposal.
 If you don’t have an experienced truck accident lawyer on your side, one of two things will happen to your claim.
-You will either be denied outright or you will not be paid enough to even cover your bills, let alone getting paid what your claim is truly worth.
+You will either be denied outright or you will not be paid enough to even cover your bills, let alone get paid what your claim is truly worth.